TechXplorerFR/FPGAlize/Documents/FunctionalSpecifications/FunctionalSpecifications.md

 This software must include:
 - An interface to display and simulate the different elements in an FPGA board or connected to it.
 - An interface to allow users to write and run their code.
-- A teacher role allowing the creation of "rooms" to share with their student.
+- A teacher's role allows the creation of "rooms" to share with their student.
 This role should also be able to import their own examples to the "rooms".
 - A student role able to add, read, update and delete elements from either the code or the simulation interface.

 #### 1.2.4.
 Target audience